ferret-guy/Holiday-lights/README.md

 Holiday-Magic-Lights code

+All recent developments are in ./HolidayLights

-Developed on Aquino IDE 1.05
+Developed on Aquino IDE 1.05 and Arduino IDE 1.5.6r2

 Todo:
     Add Basic Animations